 A comprehensive legal database which includes federal and state case law, statutes, regulations, news, and access to federal and state court dockets.
 Access to Bloomberg Law is provided through individual username and password.

 Designed for tax professionals and organizations that need the most comprehensive and up-to-date tax information available, this database includes unlimited access to CCH’s federal and state tax libraries, plus an integrated daily tax news service and a suite of helpful productivity tools and practice aids.
+Access is through the IntelliConnect platform.

 Provides legislative information such as the text of bills and resolutions, full text of the Congressional Record, and treaties.